Campuses of George Washington University: Places

 Across the street from Townhouse Row is Mark Shenkman Hall, which is adjacent to the Lerner Health and Wellness Center, also known as HellWell, on the 23rd and H Streets northwest corner.
 HellWell features a gym, a three-lane lap swimming pool, a suspended jogging track, basketball courts, two gymnasia, four racquetball courts, six squash courts, and other facilities.
 HellWell sits near Phillip Amsterdam Hall or "Amdam," GW Hillel Building, and Tompkins Hall of Engineering.

 Up the street from these buildings is the recently building Science and Engineering Hall or "SEH," which is the largest building on campus.
 This building is surrounded by the three beige residence halls reserved for Sophomores: Munson hall, JBKO Hall, and Fulbright Hall.
 Across the street from SEH is the freshman dorm Madison Hall.
 Madison, Fulbright, and Munson are national landmarks.

 Next to Washington Circle is the George Washington University Hospital and the Milken School of Public Health.
 New Hampshire Avenue and Pennsylvania Avenue lead into the circle, as does 23rd Street.
 South of the hospital is the Foggy Bottom - GWU Metro Station.
-The station serves the Blue and Orange Lines, which provides students with a direct line to Capitol Hill, among other popular stations.
+The station serves the Blue, Orange and Silver Lines, which provides students with a direct line to Capitol Hill, among other popular stations.
 This station sits just north of Ross Hall and the Himmelfarb Library.

 GW additionally hosts classrooms in the basement floors of 1776 G St and bases the Corcoran School of Arts and Design out of the Corcoran Gallery/Flagg Building next to the White House.